GozoPK/EnergyBills/README.md

 From that point he can submit the ID number of an energy bill along with further information in order for a voucher to be issued.
 He can also review his bill voucher history or edit personal info.

-There is also administrative funcionality and rights in order to approve a pending voucher request and/or create another admin user
+There is also administrative funcionality and rights in order to approve a pending voucher request and/or create another admin user.

 Login credenitals:
 username: petros